Chemical Dosing System and Pump: Types, Working & Applications

 9 Applications of Dosing Systems

 Dosing systems serve 9 major industries.
-Each dosing system application carries its own substance types, dosing precision requirements, and consequence of error.
-The 9 major industries are water treatment, wastewater treatment, chemical processing, food and beverage, pharmaceutical manufacturing, agriculture, swimming pools and spas, oil and gas, and power generation.
+Each application comes with its own substance types, dosing requirements, and consequence of error.

 Industry Chemicals Dosed Primary Goal